StrangeRanger/bash-style-guide/README.md

 fi
 ```

-### Line Length
+### Line Length (COME BACK TO)

-Maintaining an optimal line length in Bash scripts is crucial for readability, maintainability, and compatibility across different environments.
-A maximum line width of 88 characters is recommended, which aligns with modern coding standards that balance readability with practical code editing and viewing needs.
+Maintaining an optimal line length in Bash scripts is essential for readability and maintainability.
+By adhering to a standard line length, you can enhance code clarity and ensure that scripts display correctly across various platforms and tools.

 #### Why Limit Line Length